gql-dart/ferry/ferry/README.md

 import 'path/to/client.dart';
 import './[my_query].req.gql.dart';

-// Instantiate a `QueryRequest` using the generated `.req.gql.dart` file. final query = MyQuery(buildVars: (b) => b..id = "123");
+// Instantiate a `OperationRequest` using the generated `.req.gql.dart` file. final query = MyQuery(buildVars: (b) => b..id = "123");

 // Listen to responses for the given query